IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 After setting all the parameters press the "OK" button and get into the Gqrx program.
 To start receiving, press the "**Play (Start DSP processing)**" button in the upper left part of the program.
 ![Start Gqrx](../Resources/SDR%20on%20Linux/Linux-6-Start-Gqrx.png)

-For a more detailed guide to working with the Gqrx program, you can use the following link: [Practical tricks and tips â€“ Gqrx SDR]
+For a more detailed guide to working with the Gqrx program, you can use the following link: [Practical tricks and tips – Gqrx SDR]
 To find additional software for working with the received signal, you can use the following link: [Amateur radio (Software list) - ArchWiki]

 ## How can I make sure my SDR receiver is working?